Healthy Granola Bars

 • Rolled oats.
 Also known as “old-fashioned oats.”
 I strongly recommend these over instant oats, as they will yield chewy granola bars.
 Use certified gluten-free oats to make gluten-free granola bars if needed.

 • Maple syrup.
 My natural sweetener of choice when it comes to no-bake treats.
 You can also use agave, brown rice syrup, or honey.
-If you use honey, plan on adding extra oats, as honey is twice as thick as maple syrup.
+If you use honey, add extra oats, as honey is twice as thick as maple syrup.

 • Almond butter.
-I always prefer almond butter for its nutritional density and how it compliments maple syrup, but any nut butter like peanut butter and cashew butter will also work.
+I always prefer almond butter as it’s super mild-tasting and adds healthy fats and richness.
+Any nut butter, like peanut butter and cashew butter, will also work.

 • Mix-ins.
-I used dark chocolate chips, but you can use walnuts, dried fruits, pumpkin seeds, sea salt, flaxseeds, or anything, really.
-Just make sure they equal to no more than ¼ cup total.
+I like to use dark chocolate chips, but you can really use walnuts, dried fruits, pumpkin seeds, sea salt, flaxseeds, or anything else.
+Just make sure they equal no more than ¼ cup total.

 How to make healthy granola bars